Coronavirus: Employees: work changes

 - The potential impact on using part of the home for work on the eligibility for private residence relief for capital gains tax (CGT) – see HMRC’s guidance here for more information.
 However please note that if you use a room in your home for both business and private purposes – for example, you use a room as an office, but you also use it as a guest bedroom – this will not impact availability of relief from CGT.

-I won’t work again before the end of the tax year – can I claim a tax refund?
+I stopped working before the end of the 2019/20 tax year: can I claim a tax refund?

 If you receive employment income and pay tax through the Pay As You Earn (PAYE) system you may sometimes pay too much tax, for example, if you stop work part way through the tax year.

-This is because the personal allowance (£12,500 in 2019/20) is usually divided throughout the year so you receive a proportion in each pay packet.
+This is because the personal allowance (£12,500 in the 2019/20 year, which ended on 5 April 2020) is usually divided throughout the year so you receive a proportion in each pay packet.
 If you stop work part way through a tax year, you will not have received your entire tax-free allowance and will have paid too much tax.

 Luke is on a zero hours contract and is paid weekly.
 Luke's last payslip (dated 13 March) indicated he had earned £14,560 and paid £556.20 in tax.
 On 16 March, his employer told Luke there is no work for the foreseeable future.